cljung/aztechdays/README.md

 ## Which script should I use?
 I've included multiple scripts for the same task so that you can use Powershell and/or CLI at your will.
 CLI scripts written for Mac OS have a *-mac.sh name.
-CLI scripts intended for Windows DOS Command Prompt have a *-win.cmd name (not they do not work in a Powershell command prompt).
+CLI scripts intended for Windows DOS Command Prompt have a *-win.cmd name.
+Note that CLI/DOS are not desiged to rn in a Powershell command prompt due to it's use of environment variables.
+I selected the DOS Command Prompt just because I wanted to show you it works too.
 Powershell scripts are pretty obvious as they are named *.ps1.

 In order for the script to be repeatable, that all have the format of basing the name of the resource derived from your userid and a random number.
 That way you can run the scripts in a shared subscription.